-- Turn on the target Mac while holding down the “T” key until you see the FireWire icon.
-The hard drive of the target computer should become available on the host computer, and you will then be able to access the files from the Mac hard drive.
+- Turn on the target Mac while holding the “T” key until you see the FireWire icon.
+The target computer’s hard drive should become available on the host computer, and you will then be able to access the files from the Mac hard drive.

 - Use a defensible copy utility or hard drive imaging application to collect the relevant contents.

-- When the copy is completed, you may turn off the target Mac computer and disconnect the FireWire cable.
+- You may turn off the target Mac computer when the copy is completed and disconnect the FireWire cable.

 USING THUNDERBOLT TARGET DISK MODE